 Orange promotes social communication and stimulates two-way conversations.
 Orange can increase your appetite for food.
-Many restaurants use décor with orange because much like red, it stimulates appetite but in a very subtle way.
+Many restaurants use decor with orange because it is much like red, it stimulates appetite but in a very subtle way.

 The color yellow relates to acquired knowledge.
 Yellow stimulates our mental faculties by resonating with the left or logic side of our brain.
 Yellow promotes mental agility and perception.

 Yellow is uplifting and illuminating with hope, happiness, cheerfulness, and fun.
 Yellow is the color of creativity and new ideas.

 Yellow is the most visible of all the colors.
 We use yellow in crosswalks and pedestrian crossings because of how highly noticeable it is.

 Yellow can produce anxiety in us because it is fast moving.
 In design, sometimes too much yellow can cause us to be agitated.
 It is always better to use yellow wisely or sparingly.

 Positive Meaning of Yellow

 Optimism, cheerfulness, enthusiasm, fun, good-humored, confidence, originality, creativity, challenging, academic, analytical, wisdom and logic.

 Being critical, judgmental, being overly analytical, being impatient, impulsive, being egotistical, pessimistic, an inferiority complex, spiteful, cowardly, deceitful, non-emotional and lacking compassion.